Electronic Health Records

-So you shouldn’t worry if, for example, your nosy neighbor happens to work in the same hospital where your child receives treatment.
+So don’t worry if, for example, your nosy neighbor works in the same hospital where your child gets treatment.
 HIPAA bars anyone from snooping into patient records.
-And depending on the EHR system, attempts to access classified information might trip an alarm within the institution’s computer system and start a trace on who tried to look at that information.
+In fact, if someone tries to view classified information, it might trip an alarm in the computer system and start a trace on who tried to look at that information.

-Also, in many EHR systems, hospital employees only have access to the parts of the EHR required to do their job.
-This helps keep the rest of the record secure and private.
-And after a user’s session has been inactive for a few minutes, the system may automatically log off to prevent others from viewing the information.
+In many EHR systems, hospital employees have access only to parts of the EHR.
+The rest of the record is secure and private.
+If a user’s session is inactive for a few minutes, the system may automatically log off to prevent others from viewing the information.

 Can I Access My Child’s Files?

 Yes.
-Just like with old-fashioned paper charts, you have the right to view your child’s medical information.
-Not all health care facilities provide ways for patients and their families to log into the system, but many do.
+As with paper charts, you have the right to view your child’s medical information.
+Many health care facilities provide ways for patients and their families to access the system via a patient portal.

-If your health care provider offers this service, ask what’s required of you.
-You’ll probably need to register into the system and provide a username and password.
-Things like your child’s medical history, family history, allergies, and prescription medications will be viewable, but any physician notes, test results that haven’t been reviewed, and most psychiatric evaluations will be hidden.
-Additionally, if your child is a teenager, it’s likely that more areas will be hidden to protect your child’s privacy.
+Ask if your health care provider offers this service.
+You’ll probably need to register and create a username and password.
+You can view things like your child’s medical history, family history, allergies, and prescriptions.
+But physician notes, test results that haven’t been reviewed, and most psychiatric evaluations are hidden.
+If your child is a teenager, more areas may be hidden to protect your teen’s privacy.

-If your health care facility does not yet offer access to EHRs, you still can request a paper or digital (CD or flash drive) copy of the file.
-Digital copies can be stored on software known as a Personal Health Record (PHR), either on your home computer or online.
-Some online PHRs are free, while others have initial setup fees and monthly maintenance costs.
+If your health care facility doesn’t offer access to EHRs, you can ask for a paper or digital (CD or flash drive) copy of the file.
+Digital copies can be stored on software known as a Personal Health Record (PHR), either on your own device or online.
+Some online PHRs are free.
+Others have setup fees and monthly maintenance costs.

-With these accounts, you’ll be responsible for keeping your records up to date.
-While this may take some work, it’s a good way to make sure that all of your child’s medical information is in one place.
-Patient-owned records are especially useful for managing the care of kids with chronic conditions and those who receive care at multiple institutions.
+With these accounts, you’re responsible for keeping the records up to date.
+This may take some work, but it’s a good way to make sure your child’s medical information is in one place.
+Patient-owned records can be a big help for parents whose kids have chronic conditions or get care from different providers.